rbdlabhaifa/colmap_lite_version/README.md

 License
 -------

 The COLMAP library is licensed under the new BSD license.
-Note that this text refers only to the license for COLMAP itself, independent of its dependencies, which are separately licensed.
+This text refers only to the license for COLMAP itself, independent of its dependencies, which are separately licensed.
 Building COLMAP with these dependencies may affect the resulting COLMAP license.

-    Copyright (c) 2018, ETH Zurich and UNC Chapel Hill.
+    Copyright (c) 2018, ETH Zurich and UNC-Chapel Hill.
     All rights reserved.

     Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-        * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+        * Redistributions of source code must retain the above copyright notice, this list of conditions, and the following disclaimer.

         * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-        * Neither the name of ETH Zurich and UNC Chapel Hill nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+        * Neither the name of ETH Zurich and UNC-Chapel Hill nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.